Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 The quilt is magically preserved but not valuable.

 CRYPT 9
+Pidlwick - Fool of Dorfniya

+A small skeleton wearing the remains of a fool's costume

+lies atop a stumpy marble slab in the center of the crypt.
-to enter the crypt. .Tlie slab in this crypt is 4 feet long (in- stead of the usua· 1 ,6 feitJ�ng/'rhe bones atop the slab .·

-belong to the fool sen:ant _of Duc. hess Dorfniya Dilisnya (see crypt 8).
+to enter the crypt. .Tlie slab in this crypt is 4 feet long (in- stead of the usua· 1 ,6 feitJ�ng/'rhe bones atop the slab belong to the fool sen:ant _of Duc. hess Dorfniya Dilisnya (see crypt 8).